Bayer's Nubeqa drug improves survival in prostate cancer trial

-FRANKFURT, Dec 3 (Reuters) - Bayer BAYGn.DE said a combination therapy including its Nubeqa drug was shown to prolong the lives of men suffering from metastatic prostate cancer in a clinical study.
+FRANKFURT, Dec 3 (Reuters) - Bayer BAYGn.DE said a combination therapy including its Nubeqa drug was shown to prolong the lives of men suffering from metastatic prostate cancer in a clinical study, underpinning the company's hopes for the drug to become a key sales driver.

 Details of the trial would be presented at an as yet undisclosed medical conference, it added.